Last updated on June 23rd, 2024 at 11:13 pm

-Learn how to use positional power, the capacity to influence others based on one’s organizational position, to achieve organizational goals.
+Learn how to use positional power, the capacity to influence others based on your organizational position, to achieve organizational goals.

 Developing positional power for organizational impact is an important skill for anyone looking to make a significant impact in their workplace.

-It is a critical component of leadership and can be used to drive change, motivate teams, and achieve organizational goals.
+It is an important component of leadership and can be used to drive change, motivate teams, and achieve organizational goals.

 In this article, we will lay bare, the different strategies for developing this type of power, and how to use it to achieve organizational impact.